GaoYuCan/GaoYuCan/README.md

 - 📖 A Student.
 - 🔭 An Android Developer and a Baby Reverse Engineer.
-- 🌱 Reverse CTFer of r3kapig and Moblie Security Leader of iSEAL.
+- 🌱 Reverse CTFer of iSEAL@AHU & Dubhe@bupt & r3kapig.

 ### Contact me